SolutionsCloud/apidoc/docs/source/source.rst

 * description: A description of the number
 * sample: A sample value which will be displayed in the sample fieldset.
+* optional: A boolean indicating if the parameter is compulsory or optional.
+Default False.
+* constraints: A dictionary of constraints
+  * multipleOf: A integer is expected.
+  * maximum: A integer is expected.
+  * exclusiveMaximum: A boolean is expected.
+  * minimum: A integer is expected.
+  * exclusiveMinimum: A boolean is expected.
+  * enum: An array of integer is expected.
+  * default: A integer is expected.
+  * everything else: A string is expected

 sample: